Artemisia californica

-Artemisia californica, also known as California sagebrush, is a species of western North American shrub in the sunflower family.
+Artemisia californica, also known as California sagebrush or cowboy cologne (due to its fragrant smell), is a species of shrub in the sunflower family that is endemic to western California and northwestern Baja California.

+California sagebrush is considered a keystone species within its native habitat due to its widespread ecosystem services and prevalence.
+In the western United States, California sagebrush is often grown in native plant gardens and as a drought-resistant landscaping choice.
+In addition to its drought resistance and capacity to draw pollinators like bees and butterflies, its silvery foliage is popular with gardeners and horticulturists.

 Description

 Artemisia californica branches from the base and grows out from there, becoming rounded; it grows 1.5 to 2.5 m tall.
 The stems of the plant are slender, flexible, and glabrous (hairless) or canescent (fuzzy).
 The leaves range from 1 to 10 cm long and are pinnately divided with 2–4 threadlike lobes less than 5 cm long.
 Their leaves are hairy and light green to gray in color; the margins of the leaves curl under.

 The inflorescences are leafy, narrow, and sparse.
 The capitula are less than 5 mm in diameter.
 The pistillate flowers range in number from 6 to 10 and the disk flowers range from 15 to 30; they are generally yellowish, but sometimes red.

+Artemisia species are sunflower (Asteraceae) family members; however, unlike many other members of the family, they often produce small, unnoticeable blooms.
+Their attractive silvery leaf, which is often fragrant when crushed, is their strongest feature in the garden.
+The often pleasing perfume of the stems and leaves is caused by essential oils, which also deters animal and insect pests.
+They are an essential source of food for local wildlife because they flower late in the season.
+The genus Artemisia is widespread in the Old and New Worlds, and many species have been utilized for hundreds of years in Europe, Asia, and the Americas in horticulture, cooking, and medicine.

+California sagebrush is sometimes confused for a true sage (Salvia) due to its common name and leaves that smells like sage.
+It is a crucial part of the community of coastal sage scrub habitat and is frequently widely utilized in restoration initiatives.
+When planted in full sun, it can reach heights and widths of roughly 4' and 4'.
+Once established, it may survive without additional water, but will appear happier when watered occasionally in the deep summer.
+Sagebrush's beautifully split gray leaves contrast nicely with the garden's lush green vegetation.

 The fruits produced are resinous achenes up to 1.5 mm long.
 There is a pappus present that forms a minute crown on the achene body.

 The plant contains terpenes which make it quite aromatic.
 Many people regard the species as having a pleasant smell.